IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**
 - VA141 Display list of all available customizations.
-  -
+  - CD - Car Details

 - VA142 If a customization is not currently available gray out the button holding the option.
-  -
+  - CD - Car Details

 - VA143 A customized button is displayed on available vehicles.
-  -
-- VA144 The user can view the customizable vehicles and customize them.
-  -
+  - CD - Car Details

 **Priority:** Medium